DHTMLX/docs-suite/docs/grid/api/grid_dragcopy_config.md

 # dragCopy

-@short: defines that a row is copied to a target during drag-n-drop
+@short: Optional.
+Defines that a row is copied to a target during drag-n-drop

 @signature: {'dragCopy?: boolean;'}